 WHAT IS A VPN?

 Everyone is online.
 Whether using the internet for social, financial, or educational purposes, we are all surfing the web.
-The use of this wonderful technology has made life much easier for all types of tasks.
-Needless to say, we rely on the internet heavily whether it is for work, school, or to interact with our families and friends.
-But, the internet is not a safe haven and there are bad agents trying to access your information or governments trying to limit your access to information.
-This is where VPNs come in to play.
+This wonderful technology has made life much easier for all types of tasks.
+Needless to say, we rely heavily on the internet, whether for work, school, or to interact with our families and friends.
+But, the internet is not a safe haven, and bad agents are trying to access your information or governments are trying to limit your access to information.
+This is where VPNs come into play.

 So, What Exactly is a V P N?